War in the West: The Capture of Corinth Mississippi

 Leroy Walker, the CSA Secretary of War, called Corinth, Mississippi “the vertebrae of the Confederacy”.

 After the Battle of Shiloh, Union General Halleck said, “Richmond and Corinth are now the great strategic points of the war…”

 So, following the battles of Shiloh and Island #10 on April 7, 1862 it was decided that Corinth would be the next target for the Union forces in the West.
 Toward that end, General Halleck ordered three armies to gather at Pittsburg Landing, Tennessee: Grant’s Army of the Tennessee, Buell’s Army of the Ohio, and Pope’s Army of the Mississippi.
-Before the end of April, Halleck had assembled almost 120,000 seasoned troops for the attack on the Corinth rail center.
+So, before the end of April, Halleck had assembled almost 120,000 seasoned troops for the attack on the Corinth rail center.

 In Corinth, Confederate General P.G.TS.
 Beauregard had nearly 68,000 men with which to defend the strategic town.
 After several weeks of siege by Halleck’s Union force, Beauregard saved his army from capture by slipping away on the night of May 30, 1862.